square/Valet/README.md

 VALValet *const myValet = [VALValet valetWithExplicitlySetIdentifier:@"Druidia" accessibility:VALAccessibilityWhenUnlocked];
 ```

-Mac apps signed with a developer ID may see their Valet’s identifier [shown to their users](https://github.com/square/Valet/issues/140).
-While it is possible to explicitly set a user-friendly identifier, note that doing so bypasses this project’s guarantee that one Valet type will not have access to one another type’s key:value pairs.
+Mac apps signed with a developer ID may see their Valet’s identifier [shown to their users](https://github.com/square/Valet/issues/140). ⚠️⚠️ While it is possible to explicitly set a user-friendly identifier, note that doing so bypasses this project’s guarantee that one Valet type will not have access to one another type’s key:value pairs ⚠️⚠️.
 To maintain this guarantee, ensure that each Valet’s identifier is globally unique.

 #### Choosing the Best Accessibility Value